Employment at Harvey Mudd

 Faculty Employment Opportunities

 Recruitment for faculty positions is managed by the College’s academic departments.
-You may visit the Dean of Faculty’s webpage for faculty position listings.
+You may visit the dean of faculty’s webpage for faculty position listings.

 Equal Opportunity and Nondiscrimination Statement

-In compliance with applicable laws ensuring equal opportunities to qualified individuals with a disability, HMC will make reasonable accommodations for the known physical or mental limitations of an otherwise qualified individual (applicant or employee) with a disability if the disability affects the performance of essential job functions, unless the accommodation results in an undue hardship for the College.
+In compliance with applicable laws ensuring equal opportunities to qualified individuals with a disability, Harvey Mudd College will make reasonable accommodations for the known physical or mental limitations of an otherwise qualified individual (applicant or employee) with a disability if the disability affects the performance of essential job functions, unless the accommodation results in an undue hardship for the College.
 Employment decisions are based on the merit and not an individual’s disability.

 Statistics Regarding Crime on Campus